 Stage III Colon Cancer has a 70% survival rate past 5 years with treatment.
 Stage IV Colon Cancer has a 5% survival rate past 5 years.
 In other words, Stage IV Colon Cancer is a terminal diagnosis – or more accurately put – a death sentence.
 The difference in survival rates between these two stages is staggering.
 Stage I and Stage II are completely curable.
 Something needs to be done about the protocols of screening people under 50.
 The American Cancer Society has recently lowered the recommended screening age to 45.
 This is 3 years too late for Eric, but it is progress.
 Pay attention to your body, talk to your family members about their histories of colon related issues, and request to be screened early.

 Because of what happened to my husband, I requested to be screened early.
 Two precancerous polyps were removed from my colon.
 Who knows what my fate would have been had I waited until I turned 50.
 Eric did not have to die.

 Read my Eulogy from my husband’s Memorial Service.
 It is published through my author blog.

-To learn more about my husband’s life, read his Memorial Article in the West Point AOG’s 2017 Edition of TAPS Magazine.
+To learn more about my husband’s life, a life of impeccable integrity, read his Memorial Article in the West Point AOG’s 2017 Edition of TAPS Magazine.